nickpastoria/148TraceryGame/README.md

 - [Tracery](https://www.tracery.io/) - A text-expansion library.

-## Contributing

-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to us.

-## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.

 ## Acknowledgments

 - Thank you to [OpenAI](https://openai.com/) for the assistance in generating Lovecraftian names and assistance with filling out the Tracery grammar.